jondayton/eslint-plugin-vestorly/docs/rules/yuidoc-documentation.md

-# Method or property does not have documentation (method-property-documentation)
+# Method or property does not have correct documentation (yuidoc-documentation)

 Please describe the origin of the rule here.